JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 # Basic Usage

 This section explains in detail how the Finance Toolkit can utilitised effectively.
-Also see the Jupyter Notebook in which you can run the examples also demonstrated here.
+Also see the Jupyter Notebooks in which you can run the examples also demonstrated here.

 ___

-<b><div align="center">Find a variety of How-To Guides including Code Documentation for the FinanceToolkit <a href="https://www.jeroenbouma.com/projects/financetoolkit">here</a>.</div></b>
+<p><b><div align="center">Find a variety of How-To Guides including Code Documentation for the FinanceToolkit <a href="https://www.jeroenbouma.com/projects/financetoolkit">here</a>.</div></b></p>
 ___

 Within this package the following things are included: